muten84/ipcam-controller/README.md

 ###Usage:

     ipcam [options] action

-  Where action can one of: left, right, up, down, left-up, left-down, right-up, right-down
+  Where action can be one of: left, right, up, down, left-up, left-down, right-up, right-down

   Options: